-So you have booked a Disney Cruise and now you are looking for some tips and tricks to help make your cruise go smoothly.
+So you have booked a Disney Cruise and are now looking for tips and tricks to help your cruise go smoothly.

 Join Your Facebook Group

 The first thing I recommend doing after booking a cruise is to join the Facebook group for your cruise.
 This will allow you to get to know some of the people you are cruising with.
 It is a great resource to learn more about your sailing.
 Usually, group members will remind you about important dates like the date to pay in full “PIF”, book excursions and onboard activities, and check-in.

 To find the Facebook group for your cruise, you can search Facebook with the following format: “Disney Ship Name Month Day Year.”
 For example, “Disney Magic December 2, 2022.”
 If you can’t find your cruise, you can ask for help at Disney Cruise Line Tips, Tricks, Cruise Meet and Fish Extender Groups group and post a question asking for help.
 If there isn’t already a group for your cruise, you can create your own and we’ll publish it in our list of Cruise Groups.

 If you are travelling to Europe, I recommend joining The Disney Cruise Mediterranean, Greek Isles, and Europe Cruise Planning Group.

 Check Out Your Stateroom